Skip to content

 If used after a Request task, the metadata will be added and only used for that request.

-If used after a task that implements grizzly.auth.GrizzlyHttpAuthClient (e.g. HTTP), the metadata will be added and only used when that task executes.
+If used after a task that implements grizzly.auth.GrizzlyHttpAuthClient (e.g. HTTP client task), the metadata will be added and only used when that task executes.

 And metadata "Content-Type" is "application/xml"